-As discussed in the CD&A contained in this proxy statement, the compensation committee of the board of directors believes that the executive compensation for 2013 is reasonable and appropriate, is justified by our performance in an extremely difficult economic environment and is the result of a carefully considered approach.
-In deciding how to vote on this proposal, the board of directors advises you to consider the following factors related to the compensation paid to our named executive officers in fiscal 2013, each of which is discussed in the CD&A:
+As discussed in the CD&A contained in this proxy statement, the compensation committee of the board of directors believes that the executive compensation for 2014 is reasonable and appropriate, is justified by our performance in an extremely difficult economic environment and is the result of a carefully considered approach.
+In deciding how to vote on this proposal, the board of directors advises you to consider the following factors related to the compensation paid to our named executive officers in fiscal 2014, each of which is discussed in the CD&A:

-- Our financial results exceeded the expectations we set for ourselves at the beginning of the year, with a revenue increase of 35% over 2012, to \$104.4 million, and a 53% increase in adjusted EBITDA to \$13.8 million.
-Recurring revenue also increased 37% from 2012.
-Our stock price closed 2013 at \$65.30 per share, an increase of 75.2% from \$37.27 at the end of 2012. - In 2013, we made only modest base salary increases for our named executive officers of between 6% and 7% per individual compared to 2012.
+- Our financial results exceeded the expectations we set for ourselves at the beginning of the year, with a revenue increase of 23% over 2013, to \$127.9 million, and a 32% increase in adjusted EBITDA to \$18.2 million.
+Recurring revenue also increased 24% from 2013. - In 2014, we made only modest base salary increases for our named executive officers of 3% per individual compared to 2013.

 Because your vote is advisory, it will not be binding on the board of directors and will not overrule any decision by the board or require the board to take any action.
 However, the board of directors and the compensation committee will carefully review the voting results.
 To the extent there is any significant negative vote on this proposal, we may consult directly with stockholders to better understand the concerns that influenced the vote.
 The board of directors and the compensation committee would consider constructive feedback obtained through this process in making future decisions about executive compensation programs.

 The board of directors, upon recommendation of the compensation committee, unanimously recommends a vote "FOR" approval of the resolution to approve the compensation of our named executive officers.

-STOCKHOLDER PROPOSALS FOR THE 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2016 ANNUAL MEETING

-In order for a stockholder proposal, including a director nomination, to be considered for inclusion in our proxy statement for the 2015 annual meeting of stockholders, the written proposal must be received at our principal executive offices on or before November 28, 2014.
+In order for a stockholder proposal, including a director nomination, to be considered for inclusion in our proxy statement for the 2016 annual meeting of stockholders, the written proposal must be received at our principal executive offices on or before November 28, 2015.
 The proposal should be addressed to SPS Commerce, Inc., Attention: Chief Financial Officer, 333 South Seventh Street, Suite 1000, Minneapolis, Minnesota 55402.
 The proposal must comply with Securities and Exchange Commission regulations regarding the inclusion of stockholder proposals in company-sponsored proxy materials.

-In accordance with our bylaws, in order to be properly brought before the 2015 annual meeting, a stockholder's notice of the matter the stockholder wishes to present must be delivered to our principal executive offices in Minneapolis, Minnesota, at the address identified in the preceding paragraph, not less than 90 nor more than 120 days prior to the first anniversary of the date of this year's annual meeting.
-As a result, any notice given by or on behalf of a stockholder pursuant to these provisions of our bylaws (and not pursuant to Rule 14a-8 of the Securities and Exchange Commission) must be received no earlier than January 15, 2015, and no later than February 14, 2015.
+In accordance with our bylaws, in order to be properly brought before the 2016 annual meeting, a stockholder's notice of the matter the stockholder wishes to present must be delivered to our principal executive offices in Minneapolis, Minnesota, at the address identified in the preceding paragraph, not less than 90 nor more than 120 days prior to the first anniversary of the date of this year's annual meeting.
+As a result, any notice given by or on behalf of a stockholder pursuant to these provisions of our bylaws (and not pursuant to Rule 14a-8 of the Securities and Exchange Commission) must be received no earlier than January 14, 2016, and no later than February 16, 2016.